OASSP/docs/README.md

 This repo contains the documents for the  Organisation of Africa Space Sciences Professionals(O.A.S.S.P).

-Any updates on migration will be added here.
+Any updates or migration will be added here.